mrseanryan/gpt-docs-chat/README.md

 ## GPU support

 GPU support is not absolutely required with smaller LLMs, but if you have an NVidia GPU then it can improve the performance.

+With ollama, GPU support should be taken care of.
+However if you use the LLM 'directly' for example via HuggingFace packages, then you may need to setup CUDA.

 - Install CUDA [on Ubuntu]